CELPIP Speaking Task 3: Describe a Scene

 Failing to use prepositions and directional words makes descriptions unclear.

-Tip: Always use spatial language: "in the foreground," "to the left," "next to," "above," "below," "in the distance," "in the corner."
+Tip: Use spatial language like "in the foreground," "to the left," "next to," "above," "below," "in the distance," and "in the corner."

 Mistake 4: Incorrect Preposition Usage